-If you’ve recently been injured at work and have been recommended therapy, you may find yourself confused by terms such as occupational therapy and physical therapy.
+If you’ve recently been injured at work and have been recommended therapy, you may find yourself confused by terms such as occupational vs. physical therapy.
 These terms can be confusing because while they are similar, they also have some key differences.
 It is thus imperative that you find yourself the right specialist to treat your condition in order to recover as fast as possible.

 An occupational therapist, as the name suggests, aims to focus more on improving one’s functional abilities instead of treating their injuries directly with manual therapy sessions and mobility exercises.
 In a sense, an occupational therapist’s main goal is to help in your rehabilitation and optimize your recovery so that you are able to return to your daily activities after your injury or impairment.

 Aside from that, an occupational therapist also treats the mind.
 What this means is that your occupational therapist will talk to you about your emotions, behaviors and ultimately help you to find yourself in order to return to your daily activities.
 This holistic approach is often absent in a physical therapist as their primary goal is to ensure prompt recovery of a specific body movement.
-An example of an occupational therapist at work is when a serviceman injures himself at work.
+An example occupational therapy is when a serviceman injures himself at work.
 An occupational therapist’s main goal in this situation is to ensure that the serviceman is able to ultimately return to his normal life as well as help the man cope with the effects of the absence of work.

 Now on the other hand, a physical therapist is your best bet to fixing an impairment that you are experiencing with your body.
 Physical therapy includes providing mobility exercises, aligning bones to their original position, reducing the pain the client may feel, and complements the treatment with techniques such as myofascial release.